Joseph Bernardin: Final illness

-Two weeks before his death, Bernardin and his biographer Eugene Kennedy completed The Gift Of Peace, a book containing Bernardin's reflections on the end of life and his own approaching death.
+Two weeks before his death, Bernardin and his biographer Eugene Kennedy completed The Gift of Peace, a book containing Bernardin's reflections on the end of life and his own approaching death.
 He stated that he saw death as "a continuation and a friend to prepare properly for by conducting ourselves well and letting go to abandon one's self to God in the end".

 Bernardin said goodbye to 800 diocesan and religious clergy in a meeting at Holy Name Cathedral weeks before his death.
-On October 7, he met with the Presbyterate; at the end of the month.
-He withdrew from active ministry due to his deteriorating strength.
+On October 7, he met the Presbyterate; at the end of the month, he withdrew from active ministry owing to his deteriorating strength.
 In his last days, Bernardin wrote to the United States Supreme Court, arguing against assisted suicide.